 Fund Financial Statements: The fund financial statements provide information about the Town's funds.
 Separate statements for each fund category - governmental and proprietary - are presented.
 The emphasis of fund financial statements is on major governmental and enterprise funds, each displayed in a separate column.
 All remaining governmental and enterprise funds are aggregated and reported as nonmajor funds.
-As of June 30, 2019, the Town of Weaverville did not have any nonmajor funds.
+As of June 30, 2020, the Town of Weaverville did not report any nonmajor governmental funds.